The Agent Trace Becomes the Process Map

 Limits and Labor

 The paper's evaluation is deliberately modest.
-It reports an exploratory study with 18 industry practitioners, not a field trial proving long-term organizational benefit.
+It reports an exploratory study with 18 industry practitioners and generated traces from a controlled order-to-cash scenario, not a field trial proving long-term organizational benefit.
 The arXiv abstract says practitioners viewed behavioral transparency as a prerequisite for trust and saw the ability to examine agent reasoning as an important governance requirement.
-That is a useful signal, but it is not the same as validated deployment evidence across industries.
+That is a useful signal, but it is not validated deployment evidence across industries.

 There is also a hard privacy problem.
 Reasoning traces, prompts, tool arguments, and intermediate outputs can contain personal data, trade secrets, sensitive customer details, or worker behavior.
 A governance system that captures everything can become a surveillance system by default.
 The right standard is accountable visibility: data minimization, retention limits, access controls, redaction, role-based review, and clear challenge procedures for people affected by an agent's action.